TimAnthonyAlexander/north/docs/implementation.md

 ### NORTH_FILE Protocol

-File creation uses a streaming-safe protocol where the model outputs file contents as plain assistant text, avoiding the timeout risks of large tool call payloads.
+File creation uses a streaming-to-disk protocol where the model outputs file contents as plain assistant text.
+Content is written directly to disk as it streams, with automatic continuation on provider timeouts.

 **Format:**
 ```